-Dyckovsky, now a sophomore at Stanford, points to some of the most popular photography smartphone apps, like Instagram and Snapchat, that took an already established concept – shooting a picture on a phone – and tweaked it just enough to extend what people were already doing.
+Ari, a student at Stanford, points to some of the most popular photography smartphone apps, like Instagram and Snapchat, that took an already established concept – shooting a picture on a phone – and tweaked it just enough to extend what people were already doing.
 That kind of innovation makes an immediate impact on society.
 “If it’s all pie in the sky, it won’t be very innovative because the materials don’t exist yet,” he says.
 This accessibility is especially important in the context of business, where innovation becomes the mechanism by which organizations improve their performance and, ideally, surpass their competitors.

-Companies that are particularly innovative often gather lots of ideas from the innovative thinkers within their ranks and identify the most exceptional.
+Companies that are particularly innovative often gather lots of ideas from the innovative thinkers within their ranks and take time to identify the most exceptional.
 This is an approach that Karl T. Ulrich, Wharton’s vice dean of innovation, calls innovation tournaments.
 Ulrich points to Pixar Animation Studios as a company that does this well.
 He recently told Knowledge@Wharton: “Pixar, to the outside world, looks like an organization that periodically produces a brilliant film because of its creative genius.
-Pixar has plenty of creative genius but it is quite disciplined in evaluating several hundred story lines for movies before it decides what to do.
-So what we see as consumers at the end of the process is really the result of a very careful and structured process of evaluating ideas and developing ideas in order to identify those that are really going to work well.”
+Pixar has plenty of creative genius, but it is quite disciplined in evaluating several hundred story lines for movies before it decides what to do.
+So, what we see as consumers at the end of the process is really the result of a very careful and structured process of evaluating ideas and developing ideas in order to identify those that are really going to work well.”

 Are innovation and creativity connected?
 How so?

 Is innovation always about inventing a new product or service?
 Why or why not?

 What are some ways that you can develop innovative thinking skills?
 Read the KWHS article Thoughtful Approach: Developing a Questioning Mind and Spirit (linked in the Related KWHS Stories tab) and discuss some of the strategies for better critical thinking.
 How do they relate to innovative thinking and creativity?
 Also check out the linked audio podcasts on innovation in the Related Stories tab.